ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 reject the request if the client did not include a suitable protocol.

 Both `WT-Available-Protocols` and `WT-Protocol` are Structured Fields
-{{!FIELDS=RFC9651}}. `WT-Available-Protocols` is a List, with the only valid value types being String or Token.  `WT-Protocol` is defined as an Item with the only valid value types being String or Token.
-Any value type other than String or Token MUST be ignored.
+{{!FIELDS=RFC9651}}. `WT-Available-Protocols` is a List.  `WT-Protocol` is defined as an Item.
+In both cases, the only valid value types are String or Token.
+Any value type other than String or Token MUST be treated as an error that causes the entire field to be ignored.
 String or Token values can be used interchangeably, but endpoints SHOULD use String; see {{Section 3.3.4 of !FIELDS}}.
 Decoded values are used to identify protocols.
 No semantics are defined for parameters on either field; parameters MUST be ignored.

 The value in the `WT-Protocol` response header field MUST be one of the values listed in `WT-Available-Protocols` of the request.
+Otherwise, the `WT-Protocol` field MUST be ignored.
+Note that this applies to the decoded value; a server can respond with a Token where the client lists a String, even though String values are preferred.

 The semantics of individual values used in `WT-Available-Protocols` and `WT-Protocol` are determined by the WebTransport resource in question and are